mrock87/Road-Case-Creator/README.md

 You will need to download the .VSO and the .VWX file.
 The readme PDF contains instructions on where to place the .VSO file as well as instructions for how to use the tool.
 The .VWX file contains a worksheet that is required to use stock case sizes as well as a few PIOs already created.

+This Plug In was created and tested in VW 2021 please reach out if you need an earlier verson of the example file.